XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/ledger-history.md

 ## Fetching History

-When it starts, a `rippled` server's first priority is to get a complete copy of the latest validated ledger.
+When an XRP Ledger server starts, its first priority is to get a complete copy of the latest validated ledger.
 From there, it keeps up with advances in the ledger progress.
-The server can also backfill history from before it became synced, as well as filling in any gaps in the history it has collected after syncing.
+The server fills in any gaps in its ledger history that occur after syncing, and can backfill history from before it became synced.
 (Gaps in ledger history can occur if a server temporarily becomes too busy to keep up with the network, loses its network connection, or suffers other temporary issues.)
-To backfill history, the server requests data from its peer servers.
+When downloading ledger history, the server requests the missing data from its [peer servers](peer-protocol.html), and verifies the data's integrity using cryptographic [hashes][Hash].

 Backfilling history is one of the server's lowest priorities, so it may take a long time to fill missing history, especially if the server is busy or has less than sufficient hardware and network specs.
 For recommendations on hardware specs, see [Capacity Planning](capacity-planning.html).
 Backfilling history also requires that at least one of the server's direct peers has the history in question.
 For more information on managing your server's peer-to-peer connections, see [Configure Peering](configure-peering.html).